apocas/wireguarode/README.md

 #### CLI Commands

-Wireguarode supports several CLI commands for different operations.
-Examples of available commands include:
+Wireguarode supports several CLI commands for different operations:

 - `save`: Save the configuration file to a specified optional path.
 - `generate`: Generate Wireguard configuration files and save them to a specified path.